Physical changes during puberty for females

 At some point, hormonal changes during puberty will cause the ovaries to start releasing the eggs that they’ve been storing since you were born.
 This will trigger the monthly menstrual cycle, and your period is just one part of this.
 The fancy word for the arrival of your first period is ‘menarche’.
 This normally takes quite a while – there is generally a gap of two to three years, but at least one year, between the first signs of breast development and the arrival of your first period.
 So, the average age for starting your period is between 10 and 16.

-Once puberty is in its advanced stages, you enter adolescence, which is a time of psychosocial and cultural changes, where we all start searching for our own identity and become adults psychologically (in our minds), as well as our bodies.
+Once puberty is well underway, you move into adolescence, a time when you’re not just growing physically, but also figuring out who you are.
+It’s a stage full of new experiences, emotions and ideas, where you start to build your own identity and become more independent in both your mind and your body.
 As a rule, it can be said that we undergo physical changes during puberty and psychological changes during adolescence.

 The body also goes through emotional changes during puberty.
 The way you think changes and you’ll notice you can express yourself better.
 You may also feel more self-conscious and unsure of yourself – but try not to worry.
 This is a time of physical and emotional change, so everyone else your age is feeling the same way.
 You will also feel more emotional in general, thanks to your hormones.
 Your fluctuating hormones are what cause mood swings during puberty, and you may notice that you feel like crying a lot more or are more easily upset.